Registrar of Vital Statistics

 Getting married or entering into a Civil Union?

-You may apply for a marriage or civil union license in the town where either applicant resides.
+You may apply for a marriage or civil union license in the town where either applicant resides up to 6 months before your wedding ceremony.
 Please contact the local Registrar where you will apply for detailed instructions.
 If both applicants live out of state, you must apply in the town where the ceremony is to be held in New Jersey.
+Both applicants must be at least 18 years of age to apply for a marriage license in New Jersey.

 To apply for a Marriage license or Civil Union License in Florham Park: